micahlt/sbarchive/README.md

 ## Opening Project Files

-All project files are uploaded to The Internet Archive and can be found [here](https://archive.org/details/scratch-projects).
+All project files are uploaded to The Internet Archive and can be downloaed for free.
+See [this]() section for the list of archives.

 The files all are automatically downloaded with the `.sb3` extension for compatibility, but some older projects may not import correctly.
 If Scratch fails to import a project, then attempt to switch the file extension to either `.sb2` or `.sb`.